 Nevertheless, the little city flourished.
 A nodal point on the main north-south road to Rome, hospices and friaries swelled to serve pilgrims, officials and traders.
 Wealth, pride and piety conspired to attract some of the best artistic talent to embellish the churches.
 But San Gimignano never recovered from the double blow of the Black Death of 1348 and submission to Florence shortly after.

 Extending the theme of hilltop towns, visits are made to two of the greatest: Volterra, rugged and dour, and Siena, the largest and the most beautiful of them all.
 Spilling across three converging hilltops, Siena contains perhaps the most extensive spread of medieval townscape in Europe.
 Culturally the city reached its peak in the late thirteenth and early fourteenth centuries.
 There is plenty of excellent Renaissance art here, but it is medieval painting for which the city is best known.
 Duccio, Simone Martini and the Lorenzetti brothers were among a host of brilliant artists who created the distinctive Sienese style: exquisite delicacy of design, detail and colour, and images which are godly yet humane, numinous yet naturalistic.

 This tour provides opportunity for a concentrated study of Siena, not only its art and architecture but also its history.
 Medieval sculpture and painting is its main subject matter because of its exceptional quality and quantity, but Renaissance and Mannerist painters such as Pinturicchio, Sodoma and Beccafumi are also surveyed.

 San Miniato.
 Fly at c.
-8.30am (British Airways) from London Heathrow to Pisa.
+7.15am (British Airways) from London Heathrow to Pisa.
 Drive to San Miniato, whose highly strategic location on both the Via Francigena and the main route between Pisa and Florence meant that it was one of the most important imperial centres in Tuscany in the 12th and 13th centuries.
-See here the church of S. Domenico, before driving to Colle Val d’Elsa, near San Gimignano, where all four nights are spent in San Gimignano.
+See here the church of S. Domenico, before driving to Colle Val d’Elsa, near San Gimignano, where all four nights are spent.